 “Strange never envisioned becoming an Olympic coach, but she credits her opportunistic approach to life for putting her on the world stage, and she is right.”

 Marcus grew up as an elite level ski racer in Utah, excelling in the sport and reaching the highest level of Nor-Am and Europa cup competition.
-He now is progressing the sport on the big-mountain stage, appearing in his third Warren Miller film this year and exploring projects on his own for film and photography that’s featured in top publications like Outside Magazine, Powder Magazine, Ski & Skiing Magazines, Ski Journal and more.
+He now is progressing the sport on the big-mountain stage, appearing in his sixth Warren Miller film this year and exploring projects on his own for film and photography that’s featured in top publications like Outside Magazine, Powder Magazine, Ski & Skiing Magazines, Ski Racing Media, Ski Journal and more.
 He won the first annual Ski Town Hair Down and was featured on Powder Magazine’s February 2017 issue.

 They both possess a unique attitude toward skiing that makes having fun the highest priority, which inspires the kids to love and excel in the sport and purely as they do.

 When conceiving the camp we decided to focus on the IFSA criteria (line choice, control, fluidity, technique, style and energy).
 By focusing on the IFSA criteria athletes have the ability to improve skills that not only make them better contest skiers but all mountain rippers who can charge hard making good decisions on the hill day in day out.